 If you are interested in hitching a ride in a scow, or maybe even buying one, leave a message below.

 The fleet includes:

 “Scooty Puff is a 1987 Johnson that was obtained from a lake in Oklahoma for just $500.
 This beautiful boat was lightly used and bears few scratches or dings.
 It was converted in the winter of 2017 by skipper Jack Sheehan and the conversion team at Scowsailing.com.
-Jack has been racing I20s for two years and is expected to give a lot of the skippers a real run for their money!
+Jack has been racing I20s for two years and is giving a lot of the skippers a real run for their money!
 The name “Scooty Puff” is nod to the cult animation classic Futurama.

 Rick Loheed races a 1977 Melges known as Avocado that is kept on St. Mary’s River where Rick is assistant director of waterside activities for the local college.
 He is also a member of the syndicate that races the 1983 Johnson known as Uffdah.
 Rick’s love affair with scows began in late 1985 when he began racing an M-16 Scow at Lafayette Sailing Club in indiana.
 Rick has also owned E and MC scows.
 Currently he’s trying to get organized dinghy racing in the St. Mary’s River

 The 1996 OSP, as yet unnamed, is our most modern hull.
 It was converted in 2008 by Windward Boatworks.
 A carbon fiber mast was installed at that time.
 The hull is from laminated around a Corecell core, making it one of the stiffest on the water.
 Skipper Tim Dickson races with a variety of crew.
 As good as Tim is, watch out for his son Mac Dickson, a red-hot Charleston College racer.
 The OSP was acquired from Slippery Rock, Pennsylvania.